getgauge/documentation/managing_environments/README.md

 ```
 gauge --env ci specs/
 ```
-This reads the properties in the `default` directory and then overrides with the properties in the `ci` directory.
+On execution
+* The properties from the `default` directory are first set.
+* The properties from the specified environment `ci`  are then set.
+* For common values,  environment specific variables from `ci` override the default values.

-For eg
+For e.g.

 ```
 gauge_custom_build_path: out/production
 ```

-present in env/default/java.properties is overriden by the
+present in **env/default/java.properties** is overriden by the

 ```
 gauge_custom_build_path: target
 ```

-present in the env/ci/java.properties
+present in the **env/ci/java.properties**